kate-fie/rdkit-pyrosetta-compare/README.md

-## rdkit-pyrosetta-compare
-## Comparing pose and affinity prediction of ligands from constrained energy minimisation to inspiration fragments
+## rdkit-pyrosetta-compare: Comparing pose and affinity prediction of ligands from constrained energy minimisation to inspiration fragments

 **Purpose:** Compare RDKit and PyRosetta for pose and affinity prediction of ligands calculated by constrained energy minimisation to inspiration fragments to understand if RDKit and PyRosetta placements can be used interchangeably.